jasminelee162/jasminelee162/README.md

 - 👋 Hi, I’m @1556044893
-- 👀 I’m interested in music and
+- 👀 I’m interested in many kinds of things.
 - 🌱 I’m currently learning C++,although it is quite difficult,but I love and study hard.
 - 📫 I will sign up a public email soon,then we can communciate by it.